Food Tech

 Precision-Fermented Dairy Hits Grocery: The Animal-Free Milk That Tastes Like Milk

-Whey and casein made by engineered microbes — not cows — are landing on retail shelves in cheese, ice cream, and barista milk, and the sensory gap has effectively closed.
+Whey and casein made by engineered microbes (not cows) are landing on retail shelves in cheese, ice cream, and barista milk, and the sensory gap has effectively closed.

-By FTW Editorial·May 20, 2026·5 min read
+By FTF Editorial Team·May 20, 2026·5 min read

 Precision-Fermented Dairy Hits Grocery: The Animal-Free Milk That Tastes Like Milk